nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

+Error messages:
+* The person index provided is invalid.
+    * The index inputted may be out of the range of the displayed list indexes.

+> **Note:** The index refers to the index number shown in the displayed person list.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the PlaceBook.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Clearing all entries : `clear`

+Clears all contacts from PlaceBook.

+Format: `clear`

 ## **Appointment Features**
 This section contains information on features related to adding appointments to the appointment list.